IcefirePhoenix/Tricord_3DS_Plugin/README.md

 Runnable on:
 - Nintendo 2/3DS hardware running Luma3DS, v13.3 or higher.
 - Azahar emulator, v2122 or higher.
 (Latest release [here](https://azahar-emu.org/pages/download/).)
 - Citra emulator, preferably version r608383e.
-(See the [archived repository](https://github.com/PabloMK7/citra/releases/tag/r608383e) or  [official Citra website](https://citra-emulator.com/download).)
+(See the [official Citra website](https://citra-emulator.com/download).)

 Older versions of Luma3DS / emulator may or may not be compatible.
 If Tricord causes a crash, freezes, or stalls on game boot, try updating to the latest Luma3DS / emulator version.